 Bacterial infections, called cankers, may cause sunken, water-logged lesions to appear on the tree's branches or trunk.
 Sometimes the areas above this infection will stop growing.
 The leaves may turn yellow and curl.

 This problem can occur when the bacteria responsible for the canker infects the tree from a wound or cut.
 To treat this, remove the infected areas, if possible.
-Be sure to remove a section around the canker to ensure complete removal of the bacteria.
+Prune out several inches from the canker to ensure complete removal of the bacteria.
 Always use a tree pruning sealer to seal any open cuts on the tree.
 Additionally, it's important to clean any pruning equipment before and after pruning activity.

 What is Balm of Gilead?